isullivan/LSST-DCR/code/notebooks/README.md

 DCR estimates for the stellar SED basically agree (to within $$10^{-5}$$ arcsec, or so - at a zd of 70 deg.).

-The estimates from `S14` are significantly faster, so now that we have them in agreement, we'll continue on, using the `S14` methods.
+The estimates from `S14` are significantly faster (about 15x), so now that we have them in agreement, we'll continue on, using the `S14` methods.